What to Put Into an Enema and Why

 If you have cancer, AIDS, malabsorption problems or other serious illnesses adding 1 cc of B-complex or 2 cc liver extract plus a dropperful of liquid kelp or sea water concentrate to the retention enemas will give you an extra boost and help rebuild the liver.

-To kill unwanted bacteria in the colon products like Aerobic O7, Dioxychlor, and liquid acidophilus can be added to the enemas as well.
+To kill unwanted bacteria in the colon products like Aerobic O7, Dioxychlor, and liquid acidophilus (American Health brand can be found at the health food store in the refrigerator section) can be added to the enemas as well.
 Be careful of Dioxychlor—it’s potent stuff!

 Tips for a More Effective Enema:

 - Make sure the enema water is not too cold or too hot.
 It should be body temperature or slightly above.